denoland/docs/runtime/tutorials/chat_app.md

 WebSockets are a powerful tool for building real-time applications.
 They allow for bidirectional communication between the client and server without the need for constant polling.
-A frequent use case for web sockets is chat applications.
+A frequent use case for web sockets are chat applications.

 In this tutorial we'll create a simple chat app using Deno and the built in [WebSockets API](/api/web/websockets).
 The chat app will allow multiple chat